 New app accounts arrive at the moment when many of our communities are losing their bank branches.
 The convergence of change in how people interact with products means that our notion of how we bank is evolving dramatically.

 I will review four of my favorite digital app-based bank accounts at the end of this entry, but first, I thought I would cover some of the context behind the changing face of retail banking.
+Additionally, I can point you to several great choices.

 It starts with the demand for branches.
 Banks provide branches because customers want them.
 Except they don’t seem to want them as much anymore.